Athletic Training Admission

-The Athletic Training Education Program (ATEP) curriculum is designed to provide students with the cognitive and clinical experiences necessary to develop and master the competencies an Athletic Training professional must possess.
-Completion of the Baccalaureate Degree in Athletic Training qualifies the student to take the certification examination of the National Athletic Trainer’s Association-Board of Certification (If all ATEP requirements are completed, students may take the NATA-BOC in April prior to their May Commencement).
+The Athletic Training Program (ATP) curriculum is designed to provide students with the cognitive and clinical experiences necessary to develop and master the competencies an Athletic Training professional must possess.
+Completion of the Baccalaureate Degree in Athletic Training qualifies the student to take the certification examination of the National Athletic Trainer’s Association-Board of Certification (If all ATP requirements are completed, students may take the NATA-BOC in April prior to their May Commencement).
 When the BA degree is completed and the NATA-BOC exam is passed, the candidate becomes a certified Athletic Trainer.

 - Sign and print Recommendation for Admission Release Form.

 - Complete all competencies required in the following courses and achieve a grade of B- or better

 - KIN 280L Athletic Training taping and bracing Labortory